TatertotGr8/Pyramid-Crack/README.md

 _what is a build tool and how do I use it?_
 - A semi effective troubleshooting plan

 Naturally things failed, no artitfacit in this project is on the first draft.
 That is to be expected in computer science.
 Allthough isssues ranged I was able to have a checklist of all the things to try when hiting a wall.
 Starting with double checking my Gradle and Java environmental varribles.
-To restarting my computer and runing it again for it to sometimes
+To restarting my computer and runing it again for it to _sometimes_ work.
+Takeing a brain break.
+Then looking at or for reference code either from stack overflow or the [Minecraft@home](https://minecraftathome.com/minecrafthome/projects/)

 -Intl IDEA